MikkelSchubert/paleomix/docs/yaml.rst

       - Second value
       - Third value

-Note that the indentation of each item must be the same, similar to how indentation of sub-sections must be the same (see above).
+Note that the indentation of each item must be the same, similar to how indentation of subsections must be the same (see above).

 Full example